jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/type-and-arithmetic.rst

 Likewise, the reference ``number``
-(which would be ``tp_as_number`` in CPython) is never ``null``, but points to a table where every slot throwing that exception.
+(which would be ``tp_as_number`` in CPython) is never ``null``, but points to a table where every slot throws that exception.

 We do not mind that throwing exceptions may be a little slow, since it mostly only happens under error conditions.